Student Learning Assessment.

 - Students will have an awareness of emotional, mental, physical, social, and spiritual wellness

 General education at the Nueta Hidatsa Sahnish College is an integral and important part of the student’s college experience.
-These general education guidelines should be woven into each program’s outcomes, but the assessment of these outcomes is entirely up the faculty.
+These general education guidelines should be woven into each program’s outcomes, but the assessment of these outcomes is entirely up to the faculty.
 General education provides students learning experiences meant to: